lovebc/lovebc.github.io/_people/olivia-guest.md

 image_path: /images/people/olivia.jpg

 bio: My research involves computational modelling of categorisation and semantic memory.
 I am interested in the representation of categories and concepts in healthy participants, patient groups, infants and children, and animal models.
-I make use of shallow and deep artificial neural networks in order to compare and contrast such models with empirical results.

 ---